Olivetti typewriters: Studio 42 (1935)

-Also known as the M2, it was designed in 1935 by Figini and Pollini, Ottavio Luzzati and Xanti Schawinsky.
+Also known as the M2, it was designed in 1935 by Luigi Figini and Gino Pollini, Ottavio Luzzati and Xanti Schawinsky.
 It is characterized by the various colors available: in addition to the classic black, it was also available in red, gray, brown and light blue.

 The keyboard is the QZERTY type, as is usual for Italian machines (apart from modern computer keyboards).
 In addition to the writing keys, the keyboard includes a space bar, two shift keys, a shift lock, a return key, and a tab key.

 The set of writing keys has an obvious lack: there is no key with the number 1, which is obtained by using the lowercase letter l (L) or the capital I (i); likewise, there is no zero, which is obtained by typing the capital O (o).
 Although this may seem strange today, it was quite common in the old typewriters.

 There is also a portable version, with the machine fixed on a wooden base with black imitation leather and a removable protection also covered in wood, a black leather carrying handle and a chrome lock.